RapidSoftwareSolutions/Marketplace-TelegramBot-Package/README.md

 * Credentials: token

 ## How to get credentials:
- Use the [BotFather](https://telegram.me/botfather) bot and follow the steps provided by the bot.
+ Use the [BotFather](https://telegram.me/botfather) bot and follow the steps provided.

 ## Custom datatypes:
   |Datatype|Description|Example